The 8 biggest mistakes when washing

 #7 Use a short wash program

-That's why: Only use the quick wash program if you have to.
+That's why: Only use the quick wash program if you really have to.

 #8 Use a tumble dryer